domvm/domvm/README.md

 **Fancy** listeners are executed by a proxy handler and offer additonal features:

 - Can handle event delegation
-- Can pass through additional arguments
+- Can pass through additional args and receive `(...args, e, node, vm, data)`
 - Will invoke global and vm-level `onevent` callbacks
 - Will call `e.preventDefault()` & `e.stopPropagation()` if `false` is returned

-They're defined by a hash, an array or a hash of arrays and receive these arguments: `(...args, e, node, vm, data)`.

-Listeners defined by a hash are used for event delegation:
+Listeners defined using an object are used for event delegation:

 ```js
 function rowClick(e, node, vm, data) {}